AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/develop.md

     Navigate to the CIF Cloud Service configuration (Tools > Cloud Services > CIF Configuration).
 Open the properties view of the config used by your project.

     For the `GraphQL Proxy Path` property use the local proxy server endpoint `http://localhost:3002/graphql`.
 Save the configuration.

+>[!NOTE]
+>
+>Do not push the configuration of step 8 into the project repo.
+This config is only required for a local development setup.
+AEM as a Cloud Service environments are already set up with the GraphQL proxy during the onboarding.

 Verify the setup via OSGI console: `http://localhost:4502/system/console/osgi-installer`.
 The list should include the CIF add-on related bundles, content-package, and OSGI configurations as defined in the feature model file.